lsretail/ls-update-service-workspace/README.md

 ### Install Go Current Packages from VS Code

 1. Open the *command palette (ctrl+p)->Go Current: Install packages*.
-2. From the drop down, select the packages you want to install.
+2. From the drop-down, select the packages you want to install.
     * Note: Your project must be configured beforehand with the packages available, see *How to add packages to your project* below.
 3. A Go Current dialog will appear, you might be presented with some arguments and additional components.
 4. Click *Install* when ready.